 - The Wayfinders: A Pacific Odyssey

-- The Navigators – with Mau Piailug, the “Last Navigator.”
+- The Navigators: Pathfinders of the Pacific – with Mau Piailug, the “Last Navigator.”

 - Papa Mau: The Wayfinder – The Wayfinder documents the lasting legacy of Micronesian master navigator Mau Piailug, who revived the art of traditional voyaging and reawakened cultural pride throughout Polynesia.